gpuli/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: In the naked twins problem, we check for two blocks that have the same value of length 2.
+We then check each of their peers and make a list of their overlap.
+Once we have a list of these overlaps, we iterate through this list and eliminate all the values that are repeated in the naked twins.
+This is because since the naked twins have only two values, they have to be present in the two blocks itself.
+Using this logic we can safely eliminate these values from their common peers and narrow down the possible values.
+As we keep doing this for the whole puzzle, this constraint is echoed in other places and propagates itself around the whole puzzle eventually giving us the solution.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: In the diagonal sudoku problem, we add a diagonal unit for the two criss-crossing diagonals.
+When we do this, for all the blocks that are located on these diagonals, we can eliminate from its diagonal peers all those values that are being repeated.
+Doing so, propagates the constraints to other areas of the puzzle as well eventually solving the entire puzzle.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame